gs-techtonica/intermentionz-zelma/README.md

 ## Capstone Project for Techtonica

-InterMention is a an application that utilizes the Cognitive Restructuring technique to Reinforce, Remind, and Redirect the user's thought process by having positive affirmations available at their fingertips.
-Users can add quotes and affirmations to their table, and remove quotes.
+InterMention is a an application that utilizes the Cognitive Restructuring Repetition and Reminding technique to Reinforce and Redirect the user's thought process by having positive affirmations available at their fingertips.
+Users can add quotes and affirmations to their table, remove quotes, and text them to themselves using SMS.
 In addition, InterMention will display a Quote of the Day from the Affirmations API.

+## Upcoming Additions:

+Sending users their favorite reminder on a schedule so that they are reminded of something positive throughout their day, which can slowly over time counteract negative thought patterns

 <h3>View on Heroku: <a href='https://intermentionz.herokuapp.com/'  target='_blank'>InterMention</a><h3>